GavinNL/PseudoNix/README.md

 Here's an example of creating a simple guessing game within the PsuedoNix system.
 Remember that **all process functions happen concurrently, but on a single thread**.
-So to be able to run concurrently, processes that would normally block at a location, should use specific co-routine awaiter provided by the ProcessControl object.
+So to be able to run concurrently, processes that would normally block at a location, should use specific co-routine awaiters provided by the ProcessControl object.

 ```c++